Hawaii power couple convicted in plot to hide fraud

-HONOLULU (AP) - A jury has found a former Honolulu prosecutor and her now-retired police chief husband guilty in a plot to frame a relative to silence him from revealing fraud that financed their lavish lifestyle.
+HONOLULU (AP) - A jury has found a former Honolulu prosecutor and her now-retired police chief husband guilty in a plot to frame a relative to silence him from revealing fraud that financed their lavish lifestyle, a case that shook the top levels of law enforcement.

 The verdict came Thursday in what has been described as Hawaii’s biggest corruption case.
+The jury found both Kealohas not guilty in one count of attempting to obstruct an official proceeding and one count of making false statement.

 Neither Katherine nor Louis Kealoha testified during the closely watched trial.
 Their defense attorneys argued the case was built on weak and circumstantial evidence.